Left Coast: Definitions

 The term is also used in a neutral or non-political sense.
 The left coast has by far the most workers in STEM professions and will continue to be a leading tech hub for the United States.
 The gross product of the left coast was approximately $1.2 trillion.

 In Canada, the coastal strip of British Columbia, including Vancouver Island, is also referred to as the Left Coast.
 The use of the term "left coast" is not usually pejorative.
 For example, at the investiture to the Order of British Columbia of the painter Edward John Hughes by the Lieutenant Governor of British Columbia, Iona Campagnolo, in April 2006, she stated, "We have all occasionally heard of our beloved coast dismissed as the 'wet coast', the 'left' coast, even the 'rain coast', yet for most of us, these are 'terms of endearment'..."

 History

 Since 1992, the state of California has consistently voted Democratic in presidential elections.
 In the case of Oregon and Washington, and Hawaii, all three have voted Democratic since the 1988 presidential election.

 Virtually no Republicans have statewide office in those states.
-Oregon and Washington are notable for being so consistent in electing Democratic governors.
+Oregon and Washington are notable for being especially consistent in electing Democratic governors, and Oregon in particular has the country's longest streak of Democratic governors.
 Additionally, in the 2022 House of Representatives elections, all congressional districts directly bordering the Pacific Ocean (including Alaska and Hawaii) were won by Democrats.

-Similarly in Canada, the coastal parts of British Columbia votes consistently for left leaning Members of Parliament such as Liberals and New Democrats, though with some exceptions.
+Similarly in Canada, the coastal parts of British Columbia votes consistently for left leaning Members of Parliament such as Liberals and New Democrats, and for New Democrats as well as Greens provincially, though with some exceptions.
+For example, in the 2025 Canadian federal election, the Conservative Party of Canada won several coastal seats, including Nanaimo—Ladysmith and North Island—Powell River.